 Figure 3: Slide Layouts within Slide Master view

-- Now, to create our Quotation slide layout, we will duplicate an existing slide layout -- and the closest in appearance to our Quotation layout is the Title Slide Layout (highlighted in blue within Figure 3 above).
-Select the Title Slide Layout and right-click the thumbnail to bring up a context menu, as shown in Figure 4 -- from this context menu, select the Duplicate Layout option.
+- Now, to create our Quotation slide layout, we will duplicate an existing slide layout.
+The closest in appearance to our Quotation layout is the Title Slide Layout (highlighted in blue within Figure 3 above).
+Select the Title Slide Layout and right-click the thumbnail to bring up a context menu, as shown in Figure 4.
+From this context menu, select the Duplicate Layout option.

 Figure 4: Duplicate Layout option to be selected

-Tip: Select an existing layout and press the Ctrl + D keyboard shortcut to duplicate the selected layout.
-Want more keyboard shortcuts?
-Get a copy of our PowerPoint Keyboard Shortcuts Ebook.
+- Select an existing layout and press the Ctrl + D keyboard shortcut to duplicate the selected layout.

 Figure 5: Rename Layout option to be selected